USSSA Pride

-The USSSA Pride are a professional softball team based in Viera, Florida and a member of the WPF - Women's Professional Fastpitch League, U.S. Founded in 2009.
-They previously played in National Pro Fastpitch (NPF) from 2009 to 2019.
+The USSSA Pride is a professional softball team based in Viera, Florida, and a former member of Women's Professional Fastpitch (WPF).
+Founded in 2009, they previously played in National Pro Fastpitch (NPF) from 2009 to 2019.
 They play their home games at USSSA Space Coast Complex.

 The team was established to replace the folded Washington Glory, who played in NPF from 2007 to 2008.
 They are organized by the United States Specialty Sports Association (USSSA).
 The Pride won the Cowles Cup championship in 2010, 2013, 2014, 2018 and 2019.